-I’m a British journalist and writer.
-I've reported from across Europe and South America, and my work has been published by Apolitical, the BBC, The Economist, the Financial Times, the Guardian, Little White Lies, Sight & Sound magazine, the Times Literary Supplement, Wired, and World Politics Review.
+I’m a British journalist.
+I've reported from Europe, South America and North Africa, and my work has been published by the BBC, The Economist, the Financial Times and The Guardian, among others.

-Before all that, I studied biomedical sciences.
-Microbiology and immunology in particular, with a bit of neuroscience.
+Before that, I studied microbiology and immunology.
 I also worked in laboratories in Oxford, São Paulo and Lisbon.

-At the end of 2019, I started an MPhil in Modern Chinese Studies with a proposal to do social science fieldwork in China's live animal markets, which I had encountered previously during my undergraduate research on H5N1 pandemic influenza.
+At the end of 2019, I started an MPhil in Modern Chinese Studies with a proposal to do fieldwork in China's live animal markets, which I had encountered during my undergraduate research on H5N1 pandemic influenza.
 I would have arrived in China in September 2020.

-Meanwhile, though, I came runner-up in the Bodley Head / Financial Times Essay Prize, and then won the Rupert Cornwell Prize for young correspondents, with which I will report a series of long reads from Spain and Morocco.
-As soon as the pandemic lifts, I'll be out there.
+Meanwhile, though, I came runner-up in the Bodley Head / Financial Times Essay Prize, and then won the Rupert Cornwell Prize for young correspondents, with which I spent two months reporting from Ceuta and Melilla.

-For tips, commissions, or anything else: firstname.lastname@example.org or @Tajg92
+For tips, commissions, or anything else: tajg08[at]gmail or @Thomas__Graham